jydidier/keywordfs/README.md

 # keywordfs
-Well, what is if directory names were keywords?
+Well, what if directory names were keywords?